hengshuaiyao/HengshuaiYao.github.io/README.md

 -  [A Study of Temporal Citation Count Prediction using Reinforcement Learning](papers/citation.pdf).
 Yao, H., Sutton R. and Rafiei D. accepted by IEEE Transaction on Cybernetics-part B, 2014.

 ### Reviewing
-AAAI, ADPRL, ACML, AIStat, CIKM, ICML, NIPS, WWW.
+AAAI, ICML, NIPS, UAI, ADPRL, AIStat, CIKM, WWW.

 ## Robocup Soccer
 I was a member of TsinghuAeolus (soccer simulation team at Tsinghua University) for World Cup Simulation League.